NahojPh/embed/README.md

 ### BilApp
 Bilapp needs a working android phone with minSdkVersion set to 19.
 At the moment BilApp only targets android phones.
+**Note**
 Because of unknown errors using a debug build is more stable than a release build.

 ### BilDriver